Processmodifyer/Process-Modify1.5/README.md

 # How to run
 install 7zip.

-make sure you have visual studio or msbuild.
+Make sure you have visual studio or msbuild.

+always Make sure.

-in visual studio click build and fun
+in visual studio click build and run

 in msbuild copy these agruments cd \Windows\Microsoft.NET\Framework\v4*